Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: A DMA example: Inflation data

 \section{A DMA example: Inflation data}

-This section shows how to run DMA using the \proglang{R} \citep{R.2015} package \pkg{DMA} \citep{eDMA}.
-We use a time--series of quarterly U.S. inflation rate for illustration, show how to obtain posterior output and briefly interpret results.
-The example can be thought of as a typical assignment for a researcher at a central bank who is interested in forecasting inflation several--quarters ahead and understand the relationship between inflation and business cycles.
+We use a time--series of quarterly U.S. inflation rate with exogenous predictors for illustration and then step by step show how to obtain posterior output.
+The example can be thought of as a typical assignment for a researcher at a central bank who is interested in forecasting inflation several--quarters ahead and understand the relationship between inflation, business cycles and perform variance decomposition.